Introduction

 • Multi-level metrics (strategic, tactical, operational)

-• Leading indicators (predictive of future value realization)
+• Leading indicators (future value realization)

 • Lagging indicators (confirming delivered value)